 OCR offers the following Disability Resources for Effective Communication

-What are specific considerations for patients/clients with disabilities?
+- What are specific considerations for patients/clients with disabilities?
 Here is a nice graphic developed by the Northwest Regional TRC that answers this question:

 Additionally, the National Consortium of Telehealth Resource Center has put together this fact sheet: Telehealth & Disability: Recommendations for Providers

-Finally, through our Center of Excellence for Telehealth and Aging we have made available this Equity in Telehealth: Toolkit for Telehealth Providers developed by the West Health Institute (search by this title in the resource libary).
+Finally, through our Center of Excellence for Telehealth and Aging we have made available this Equity in Telehealth: Toolkit for Telehealth Providers developed by the West Health Institute (search by this title in the resource library).

 - What kind of auxiliary aids and services are required by the ADA to ensure effective communication with individuals with hearing or vision impairments?
 The ADA National Network has compiled a really nice list of appropriate auxiliary aids and services.